whitneyburton/portfolios/students/1710-front/alex-bonder/20170111-alex-bonder-m2.md

 (What did you set out to accomplish this module?)

 ## Rubric Scores
-* A: End-of-Module Assessment: X
+* A: End-of-Module Assessment: 4
-* B: Individual Work & Projects: X
+* B: Individual Work & Projects: 4
-* C: Group Work & Projects: X
+* C: Group Work & Projects: 4
-* D: Professional Skills: X
+* D: Professional Skills: 3
-* E: Community Participation: X
+* E: Community Participation: 3

 ## A: End of Module Assessment

-(Indicate whether you passed or failed the end of module assessment)
+Passed

 ## B: Individual Work & Projects
   The individual projects this mod were Sorting Suite and Complete Me.
 Sorting Suite taught us 4 different algorithms for sorting information.
 Complete Me was a project where we created a data tree which could take information and suggest completions based on the partial information it is given.